Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Unix.md

 ### Connecting to a server

 The desktop app works fully offline for local PDF tools like merging, splitting, rotating, and signing.
 If you need advanced server-side features like OCR or document format conversions, you can connect to a server at any time.
-See [Modes](../Modes-and-Licensing.md) for how each mode is licensed (self-hosted modes never use credits).
+See [Modes](../Modes-and-Licensing.md) for how each mode is licensed.

 **Stirling Cloud**
 - Sign in with your Stirling Cloud account